mournival/raytracerchallenge-ts/README.md

 ## Developer Log

+### TODO

+- Create file utils to save canvas either as global or Canvas static or Canvas method.
+- Fix mutable Matrix
+- Fix mutable Canvas(?).
+Not entirely sure if this is the correct decision for the global model that may have 1M+ pixels.

 ### 20190830
 I have reached what feels like a major decision.
 While implementing spheres.feature, I got to:
 ```